2003 Yemeni parliamentary election: Results

 The General People's Congress was immediately joined by 12 independents.
 Results in three seats were invalidated.
 Despite the increase in the number of women voters, only one woman was elected, down from two in the 1997 elections.

+On 10 May 2003, the new House of Representatives convened its first meeting and re-elected Abdullah ibn Husayn al-Ahmar as its speaker.